MicrosoftDocs/power-platform/power-platform/admin/use-office-365-admin-center-manage-subscription.md

 >  You must have the Global admin role to fully access the [!INCLUDE[pn_office_365_admin_center](../includes/pn-office-365-admin-center.md)].

 <a name="BKMK_AppLauncher"></a>
-## Open Dynamics 365 for Customer Engagement apps and other services with the app launcher
+## Open Dynamics 365 apps and other services with the app launcher
  You can open Customer Engagement apps and other services such as [!INCLUDE[pn_netbreeze_long](../includes/pn-social-engagement-long.md)] from the [!INCLUDE[pn_Office_365](../includes/pn-office-365.md)] app launcher.
 Choose **Admin** to open the [!INCLUDE[pn_office_365_admin_center](../includes/pn-office-365-admin-center.md)] and **Dynamics 365** to open [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)] apps. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Find help for the latest changes in Office 365](https://support.office.com/client/Find-help-for-the-latest-changes-in-Office-365-22E9A8BF-EF08-4B95-B10F-6E839440339C?NS=O365ENTADMIN&Version=15&HelpId=O365E_NewAppLauncher)

  ![Office 365 app launcher](../admin/media/admin-center-app-launcher.png "Office 365 app launcher")